 Develop a network of professionals in Washington, D.C. that they can leverage upon graduation from Brown.

 Upon selection to the Brown in Washington, D.C. program, students will work with Swearer Center staff to understand program structure, identify suitable internship sites, and when appropriate - connect with others who might be able to provide relevant advice.
-While students are responsible for applying for and securing an internship at their placement, Swearer Center staff will be available to provide guidance and support, link students with host institutions through alumni and CareerLab networks, and collaborate with students and hosts to finalize necessary application, paperwork and work on the internship agreement.
+While students are responsible for applying for and securing an internship at their placement, Swearer Center staff and CareerLAB will be available to provide guidance and support, link students with host institutions through alumni and CareerLAB networks, and collaborate with students and hosts to finalize necessary application, paperwork and work on the internship agreement.

 Once a student's internship placement is finalized, Swearer Center staff will work with each student's supervisor to ensure that the practicum goals are clearly articulated, the student's schedule is relayed and a direct line of communication is established between the placement and the Swearer Center.